 2 .
 On the Database Information page, scroll down to the Scale up section.
 Then click on Scale up:

 3 .
 Choose the specifications of the new Database Instance from the drop down list and click on Scale up:

 Important: Make sure that the Database Instance you choose provides sufficient disk space for your database.
 Otherwise an error message will be displayed and the database will not be upgraded.

 4 .
 Your database is being upgraded.
 The Scale Up process will perform a rolling upgrade of your database instance.
 It will be done without downtime.

-In case you want to change the topology of your Database Instance (for example: From
+If you want to change the topology of your Database Instance (for example, to go from

 Single Instance to